lucky-sideburn/kubeinvaders/README.md

 * Watch Grafana dashboard here [https://grafana.devopstribe.it](https://grafana.devopstribe.it)
 * Monitor the pod status here [https://kubeopsview.devopstribe.it](https://kubeopsview.devopstribe.it)

-[These are the slides](https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) from the Chaos Engineering speech I prepared for Fosdem 2023.
-Unfortunately I could not be present at my talk :D but I would still like to share them with the community
+[These are the slides](https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) of the Chaos Engineering speech I prepared for FOSDEM 2023.
+Unfortunately I could not be present at my talk but I would still like to share them with the community.

 # Table of Contents